acarmi/LatexColab/README.md

 \end{user}
 ```

-The model parameter may be any of the models supported by Openrouter.
-See an illustrative list in LLM_models.py.
+The 'model' parameter may be any of the models supported by Openrouter.
+An illustrative list of models may be found in [LLM_models.py](LLM_models.py).
-If the changes are made locally the agent will respond by creating new environments upon saving your changes.
-Any changes made remotely on the Overleaf server are pulled every 10 seconds (variable) and so the agent will respond
+Once saved, any changes in the local latex file are picked by the agent.
+The response would then be streamed/embedded within new 'reasoning' and 'answer' environments.
+Changes made remotely on the Overleaf server are pulled every 10 seconds to the local git repository (may be tweaked in AgenticLatexGitPush.py)
-as soon as changes are pulled to the local repo.
-You may track the agent progress in the logger window.
+which may postpone the agent response.
+Any of these processes are logged and may be viewed in the logger window.

 The agent will process your query and respond with: